Nuance-XINFRA/Hera-Monitoring/README.md

 ## Getting Started

-In order to build/run the Héra Monitoring stack, you'll need to have Docker and Fig installed on your machine.
+In order to build/run the Héra Monitoring stack, you'll need to have Docker and Docker Compose installed on your machine.
-Please look at the [Docker Installation Guide](https://docs.docker.com/installation/) and the [Fig Installation Guide](http://www.fig.sh/install.html) if you don't have them installed.
+Please look at the [Docker Installation Guide](https://docs.docker.com/installation/) and the [Docker Compose Installation Guide](https://docs.docker.com/compose/install/) if you don't have them installed.

 To Run the stack using the images from the official Docker Registry:

 	cd ./run
-	fig -p heramonitoring -f data-containers.yml up -d fig -p heramonitoring up -d
+	docker-compose -p heramonitoring -f data-containers.yml up -d docker-compose -p heramonitoring up -d

 ##Monitoring Data